-The Town of Gawler acknowledges that as heatwaves become more frequent, severe and longer, that current preparedness, engagement with agencies or service providers and contingency plans may need to be strengthened.
+The Town of Gawler acknowledges that as heatwaves become more frequent, severe and longer, that current preparedness and contingency plans may need to be strengthened.

-The good news is that the Local Government Association and other councils have already been addressing this problem have released a Heatwave Guide for Local Government (2020)[12].
+The good news is that the Local Government Association and other councils have already been addressing this problem have released a Heatwave Guide for Local Government (2020)11.
 An efficient way to address the growing risk of heatwaves will be for the council to audit its response preparedness and contingency plans against the new heatwave guide to identify and strengthen its capabilities.

-&lt;sup>12 Access the Heatwave Guide for Local Government via: https://safecom-files-v8. s3.amazonaws.com/current/docs/2020\LGA\HeatwaveGuideforLG.pdf
+11 Access the Heatwave Guide for Local Government via: https://safecom-files-v8. s3.amazonaws.com/current/docs/2020_LGA_HeatwaveGuideforLG.pdf